Adam-Behun/supervised-machine-learning/titanic-competition/notes.md

 # Model Evaluation

-The accuracy of The Logistic Regression model was 0.8371 and confusion matrix provided the following resutls: [[96, 14], [15, 53]].
+## The accuracy of The Logistic Regression model was 0.8371 and confusion matrix provided the following results: [[96, 14], [15, 53]].
 - 98 - True Positives: The number of instances correctly classified as positive (Survived = 1).
 - 12 - False Positives: The number of instances that were incorrectly classified as positive (Survived = 1) when in fact they were negative (Survived = 0).
 - 16 - False Negatives: The number of instances that were incorrectly classified as negative (Survived = 0) when in fact they were positive (Survived = 1).
 - 52 - True Negatives: The number of instances correctly classified as negative (Survived = 0).

+## The accuracy of The Decision Tree model was 0.8483 and confusion matrix provided the following results: [[98, 12], [15, 53]].

+## The accuracy of The Random Forest model was  and confusion matrix provided the following results: .

 # Preparing the test dataset